 The dissolution of the temporal, earthly theocracy coincided with the new covenant’s reign of God in the hearts of his people through the Spirit.
 In the eschatological age of the Spirit the kingdom of God is a spiritual reality unencumbered by the shadowy, earthly forms (types) characteristic of the ancient theocracy.
 In the period between the advents of Christ the presence of the kingdom is in anticipation of the realization of the land-promise in the consummation. – ‘The Significance of Israel in Biblical Typology’, JETS 31:3 (September 1988), 268

-But it ought to be obvious that such a typological approach can only be sanctioned if the NT is given interpretive priority over the New, which is actually only to say that the interpreter’s own theologically determined conclusions about the NT are read back into the OT!
+But it ought to be obvious that such a typological approach can only be sanctioned if the NT is given interpretive priority over the Old, which is actually only to say that the interpreter’s own theologically determined conclusions about the NT are read back into the OT!
 Typology trumps contextual exegesis whenever a theological commitment predisposes the reader to employ it.
 The present writer has tried to show that the new covenant insures the literal fulfillment of OT predictions, not hands them over to be “typologized”.

 It is unnecessary to set forth a host of examples of competing typological opinions.
 Even the classic example of Hosea 11:1 with Matthew 2:14-15 does not escape.
 John Sailhamer believes the indicative themes of the exodus where drawn on by the prophet with Messiah in view.
 Robert Plummer (“Righteousness and Peace Kiss: The Reconciliation of authorial Intent and Biblical Typology”, SBJT 14:2, Summer 2010), thinks that Matthew was aware of his place within the progress of revelation and perceived a correspondence between the Hosea passage and the young Jesus.
 Many covenant theologians see the type in terms of sensus plenior.
 Or take the many discussions of the extent of the Atonement which appeal to the chapter on Yom Kippur in Leviticus 16 for typological assistance in establishing the point – both by those arguing for definite atonement and those who argue against it.